 It's important to me to take a comprehensive, compassionate and holistic approach in diagnosing and treating injured athletes.

-Working at Ohio State allows me to be a part of one of the nation's leading academic medical centers.
-We combine state-of-the-art technologies, education, research and clinical care.
+Working at Ohio State allows me to be a part of one of the nation's leading academic medical centers, where we combine state-of-the-art technologies, education, research and clinical care.
 Our outstanding team of healthcare professionals and our multidisciplinary approach make Ohio State's Sports Medicine Program excel at the national level.

-In my free time, I like to watch movies, enjoy the outdoors and attend Ohio State football games.
+In my free time, I like to watch movies, spend time outdoors and attend Ohio State football games.
 I also enjoy traveling and relaxing with my family.

 I also hold the following academic titles: